 Differential attainment (DA) is what we call the gap between attainment levels of different groups of doctors.
-DA is an indicator that training and medical education may not be fair.
-This occurs across many professions including medicine and is called differential attainment.
-A variety of factors such as social, economic and psychological can affect performance.
+It occurs across many professions.